SebastianVillegasVelasquez/ML-projects/Student-performance/README.md

 ## How to run

-1. (Optional) Create and activate a virtual environment (PowerShell):
+1. Create and activate a virtual environment (PowerShell):

 ```powershell
 python -m venv .venv; .\.venv\Scripts\Activate.ps1